 Common examples of eRA system validations:

-- Did you include the eRA Commons ID in the credential field of the R&R Sr/Key Person Profile form for anyone designated as PD/PI?
+- Did you include the eRA Commons ID in the credential field for everyone listed on the R&R Sr/Key Person Profile form?

 - Are all your attachments in PDF format?